Why should I move to online accounting software? (Pros & cons)

 Now let’s take a look at some of the cons of online accounting software.

 You will have to invest in some training for you and your staff on how to use the new system.
-Some accountancy firms offer training as part of your package and most online accounting providers produce ‘how to’ guides, webinars and podcasts free of charge.
+Some accountancy firms offer training as part of your package and most online accounting providers produce ‘how-to’ guides, webinars and podcasts free of charge.

 You will have to do some research to find the right package for you, but it will be time well spent.
-You should also discuss options with your accountant as they should be able to provide some insight into packages they have used.
+You should also discuss options with your accountant as they should be able to provide some insight into the packages they have used.

-In most cases you will save money by switching to online accounting software.
+In most cases, you will save money by switching to online accounting software.
 However, it’s worth noting that there is a tipping point between monthly cloud options.
 For example, there are basic packages for sole traders and small businesses, but if you grow quickly and take on more employees you may end up having to move up to the next package to suit your growing needs, which could mean you are on the next pricing level but you are at the lower end of the criteria for this package, until you grow again.

-If you need to download large amounts of information from your cloud based system on a regular basis, you may incur more costs, so check this beforehand.
+If you need to download large amounts of information from your cloud-based system on a regular basis, you may incur more costs, so check this beforehand.